eirikgr/FYS5555/Statistics/README.md

 The plot from the above publication can be reproduced with the commands:

-root -l -q runLimits.cpp
+-- root -l -q runLimits.cpp
-root -l limitPlot.cpp
+-- root -l limitPlot.cpp

+OPTIONAL: If you prefer jupyter notebook, you can run the 'combined.ipynb' file

-The code depends on ROOT (https://root.cern.ch/).
+The code depends on ROOT (which you have already installed in your Anaconda environment).